igrishaev/pg2/README.md

 [honeysql]: https://github.com/seancorfield/honeysql

-The `pg-honey` package allows you to call `query` and `execute` functions using maps rather than string SQL expressions.
+The `pg-honey` package (see [Installation](#installation)) allows you to call `query` and `execute` functions using maps rather than string SQL expressions.
 Internally, maps are transformed into SQL using the great [HoneySQL library][honeysql].
 With HoneySQL, you don't need to format strings to build a SQL, which is clumsy and dangerous in terms of injections.

 The package also provides several shortcuts for such common dutiles as get a single row by id, get a bunch of rows by their ids, insert a row having a map of